-During our inspection we saw that people were cared for and supported in a kind and compassionate way by staff who knew them well and were familiar with their individual needs.
-One person told us "The girls are very caring here and they show respect and dignity and the manager is lovely we see them all the time they chat to us and they are very kind".
-A visiting [Relative] told us "The girls are caring and patient too, they look after [Family member] very well and I have no concerns we come here all the time and it's always clean and tidy here, the carers always offer us tea and update me about anything that has happened".
-One person was happy to tell us "The carers are very good and help my [Family member], always cheerful as well, it's not an easy job looking after people but I have no worries about this home at all"
+During our visit we saw that people were cared for and supported in a kind and compassionate way by staff who knew them well and were familiar with their individual needs.
+One person told us "The girls here are very caring here and they us show respect and dignity.
+We also see the manager, who is lovely, they chat to us and they are very kind".
+A visiting [relative] told us "The best staff here are the ones who take their time to listen to people, these are the most caring and patient too, they look after our [family member] very well and I have no concerns.
+We come here all the time and it's always clean and tidy here, the carers always offer us tea and update me about anything that has happened".
+One person was happy to tell us "The carers are very good and help my [family member] always cheerful as well, it's not an easy job but I have no worries about this home at all"